Media

 24.HU

-In the new series of 24.hu, we present Hungarian designers – in one minute.
-Flying Objects is an independent design studio that has already won the Red Dot Award, which is considered the Oscar of the profession, already in its third year of existence.
+In its new series, 24.hu presents Hungarian designers – in one minute.
+Flying Objects is an independent design studio that won the Red Dot Award, considered the Oscar of the profession, in the third year of its existence.

 Video

-The Flying Objects studio won a prestigious international design award, the IF Design Award, for a medical technology development: the DualScope stethoscope can detect cardiac malfunctions at a very early stage.
+The Flying Objects studio won a prestigious international design award, the IF Design Award, for the design of a medical technology development: the DualScope stethoscope is capable of detecting heart malfunctions at a very early stage.

 Article